fundamelon/terminal-game-tutorial/part3/README.md

 For now we will set its bounds by getting the max size of the window with `getmaxyx` and using the x and y values for our `rect` value.
 Later we will learn how to properly set these boundaries.
-For now we must deal with the bugs created by not having proper boundaries such as window frame disappearing.
+For now we must deal with the bugs created by not having proper boundaries such as our window frame disappearing.
 Finally, we call the update member of our object to spawn them.
 ```c++
 ObjectField stars;